Areas of Practice

 - US Court of Appeals for the District of Columbia Circuit

 - US Court of Appeals for the Federal Circuit

 Washington DC 20036

 TEL: +1 202 429 6255

 FAX: +1 202 429 3902

-Shannen W. Coffin is a partner in Steptoe’s Washington office, where he concentrates his practice on appellate and regulatory litigation.
+Shannen W. Coffin is a partner in Steptoe’s Washington office, where his practice focuses on appellate and regulatory litigation.
 He frequently represents clients in state and federal trial and appellate courts in matters involving constitutional and administrative law challenges to government regulatory action.
 His practice spans a wide range of legal subject matters – including First Amendment free speech issues (e.g., libel and commercial speech), federal preemption, state sovereign immunity, commercial and antitrust law, and tribal jurisdiction.
 He has represented numerous regulated industries including energy, financial services, retail, insurance, and defense.